FarzadMo/retailfy/readme.md

 5. Install MySQL npm package: npm install mysql2.
 6. Require the following npm packages inside of the server.js file:
       *  Express
-      *  Express-fileupload – used to upload images.
+      *  Multer – used to upload images.
       *  Express-session - used to handle sessions in Node.js.
       *  Fs - used to work with file system.
       *  bcrypt - used to hash passwords